bjshively/Throwback/README.md

 A game by Eric Mofield (art & game design) and Brad Shively (programming), with music contributed by Chris Larkin.

-Other resources for this game came from:
+Other resources used in this game came from:

 [Eric Skiff](http://ericskiff.com/music/)

 [OpenGameArt Sound Effects](https://opengameart.org/content/512-sound-effects-8-bit-style)

 Sprites from misc. retro games

 ## Thanks